 Black and white swirl suckers were served in a glass apothecary jar, topped with another witch hat.

-Kettle corn was served in two witch cauldrons.
+Kettle corn was served at our witches party in two large witch cauldrons.

 I served my favorite apple cider in cute milk glass bottles that I decorated in just a few minutes.
 I added some spooky Halloween silhouettes to the front of the bottles, and then made some creepy spider straws to go inside.